-If the first two questions reveal specific information related to a stakeholder about conflicts or barriers, this should be added to the Google Sheet.
+If the first two questions reveal specific information related to a stakeholder about conflicts or barriers, this should be added in the Google Sheet.
 More general barriers or (potential) conflicts, or concerns should be noted down separately and shared with the EV-INBO team.
-The EV-INBO team will use this input for the Stakeholder Engagement Strategy (Del.
+The EV-INBO team uses this input for the Stakeholder Engagement Strategy (Del.
 1.5).